prismmodelchecker/prism/prism/README.txt

 Other comments and feedback about any aspect of PRISM are also very welcome.
 Please contact:

   Dave Parker
-  (d.a.parker@cs.bham.ac.uk)
+  (david.parker@cs.ox.ac.uk)
-  School of Computer Science
+  Department of Computer Science
-  University of Birmingham
+  University of Oxford
-  Edgbaston
-  Birmingham
-  B15 2TT
+  Wolfson Building
+  Parks Road
+  Oxford
+  OX1 3QD
   ENGLAND